Five Fab Facts About Co‑ops

 4. Employees are some of our favorite people

 Beyond offering awesome products and services, cooperatives are committed to the health and happiness of the people that fuel them.
 So it’s no surprise they treat their hard-working employees right.
 According to a recent study, the average food co-op earning $10 million per year in revenue provides jobs for 90+ workers.
 And, on average, 68 percent of those workers are eligible for health insurance, compared to 56 percent of employees at conventional grocers.
 Food co-op employees also earn an average of nearly $1.00 more per hour than conventional grocery workers when bonuses and profit sharing are taken into account.

 Are you ready for this final fabulous “did you know” moment?
-Okay, here it is: co-ops are for everyone.
-At nearly all food co-ops, you don’t need to be a member to shop or participate.
-Although membership is encouraged and often provides additional rewards, your local co-op is democratically owned and operated, and all kinds of people are welcome.
+Okay, here it is: at co-ops, everyone is welcome.
+At food co-ops, you don’t need to be a member to shop or participate* (participation is totally optional, though, and the most common form of participation is voting in co-op board elections).
+Although membership is encouraged and often provides additional rewards, your local co-op is democratically owned and operated, and all consumers are welcome.
 So check out the fresh, delicious food that food co-ops have to offer and, if you want, get involved, no matter your capacity for commitment right now.
 Anyone can go co-op.

 These are just five of the many fab facts about co-ops.
 If you are ready to become a smooth cooperator, find a co-op near you and find out more!